joetimmerman/mlb_stats/README.md

   ### Method: parseInnings & parseInning
 * tries to iterate through the all_innings URL.
 If that is not found, it iterates through the individual inning pages
-* This process pulls all of the atBats, pitches, runners and pickoffs in the game, loading them to their respective arrays.
+* This process pulls all of the atBats, actons (injury delay, substitution, etc.), pitches, runners and pickoffs in the game, loading them to their respective arrays.
 * More recent games (I think 2015-Current) have a built-in event_num, but the older games don't have one, so mastEventNum is used to create that ID

   ### Method: parseGame